Introduction to search options for Django

 Store.objects.filter(city=user_provided_city).
 The results of the query would then be passed to a template to generate a display for the user who initiated the search.

-An important aspect that's often forgotten using this Django search approach is to use indexes on the model fields on which queries are performed.
+One of the most important aspects that's often forgotten with this Django search approach is to add indexes on the model fields on which queries are performed.
 Indexes can drastically improve search times because they provide dedicated structures on which to perform queries, something that can be critical for models with either a lot of fields or a large amount of objects (i.e. database table rows).
-For more details on database indexes in general see https://en.wikipedia.org/wiki/Database_index and for details on creating indexes for Django models see the earlier Django models chapter.
+Database indexes in general are a deep topic, but we'll take a closer look at the details of creating and using indexes with Django models.

-The biggest issue you'll face for searches with standard Django queries & indexes, is they can quickly break down in terms of relevance & performance for more demanding searches.
-Searches for finite values like city names or true/false values can be done efficiently in this manner because relational database indexes are specially designed to deal with such scenarios.
-But suppose you now want to allow users to search for
+The biggest issue you'll face with Django model searches -- such as those presented in the earlier chapter Django model queries & managers -- is they can quickly break down in terms of relevance & performance for more demanding searches.
+Searches for low cardinality fields (e.g. store city names or true/false values), meaning there are only a couple of possible value variations across all records, can be done efficiently because relational database indexes are specially designed to deal with low cardinality fields.
+But suppose you want to allow users to search for objects that are part of an

 vegan) in a more open-ended